-I’m a 35-year old specialist, active citizen and a member of green political movement.
+I’m a 37-year old vice-member of the city council and member of green political movement.
 My husband Mikko is a software designer.
-We live in Tammela and have two kids (born 2008 and 2011).
-Currently I work as an office manager in a speech therapy company.
+We live in Tammela in a communal house and have two kids (born 2008 and 2011).
+Currently I work as a project manager in a speech therapy company.
 My previous employers include an IT startup, the university of Tampere and the student union (see LinkedIn).
-I like to orienteer, play ice hockey, cook, play board games and ride my bike even during the winter.
-Our family has been very active in CouchSurfing, we’ve hosted plenty of foreign travellers from all over the world and it’s been a great experience.
+I like to orienteer, cook, take care of our community garden, play board games and ride my bike even during the winter.
+Our family has previosly been very active in CouchSurfing, we’ve hosted plenty of foreign travellers from all over the world and it’s been a great experience.
 Recently I’ve been actively involved in Refugees Welcome movement, helping asylum seekers to find native host families to live with, and hosted one family myself.
 I’ve learnt much about our society and this city from a non-native citizen perspective, and can use this knowledge in the decision-making.

 My background as a politician is in student politics.
-In the beginning of my studies I was volunteering in subject organizations and after that at the student union.
-Then I got a job as a secretary for academic affairs.
+In the beginning of my studies I volunteered in subject organizations and at the student union.
+Eventually I got a job as a secretary for academic affairs.
 My job involved matters concerning higher education, university administration, employment and well-being of students.
 I’ve also been representing students as a board member at the University of Tampere.
 These jobs and positions of trust have taught me a lot.
 I can handle administration, strategical thinking, management and budgeting.
 I’ve also seen how important it is that people can take part in decision-making.
-I think it’s important to get student’s voice heard, but I also came to realize that many people need someone to speak for them much more than students do.
+It was important to get student’s voice heard, but I also came to realize that many people need someone to speak for them much more than students do.
 So now I’d like to use my skills to make the world a better place.